finnpuschmann/DCTR_FP/README.md

 cd path/to/Dockerfile
 docker build ./ -t $DOCKER_NAME
 ```
-where $DOCKER_NAME is any name you want to give the
+where $DOCKER_NAME is any name you want to give the created docker container

 To run the Docker:
 ```